codefresh-io/docs.codefresh.io/_docs/example-catalog/ci-examples/fan-in-fan-out.md

 - Step3 (smoke tests) does not execute until Step2 is completed
 - Step3 and Step4 fan in to the final step, Step5 (integration tests)

-This pipeline consists of the following:
+This pipeline does the following:

 1. Clones the main repository through a [Git-clone step]({{site.baseurl}}/docs/pipelines/steps/git-clone/).
 2. Builds the cloned source code into a Docker image through a [build step]({{site.baseurl}}/docs/pipelines/steps/build/).